Learn how to make a space themed marble run with flying Comet and rocket launch!

 With the tin box in an upward position (12 o’clock), use hot glue to attach a horizontal wooden arm onto the wire on the reverse side of the stand.
 Next, glue coins onto the arm until the weight of the marble rolling into the tin box is just enough to tip the arm over.

-The magic is in the release catch, a strip of tin with a lip (5A) that hooks onto a corresponding lip on the base of the box (5B).
+STEP 5: The rocket is another tin box.
+The magic is in the release catch, a strip of tin with a lip (A) that hooks onto a corresponding lip on the base of the box (B).

 When the marble tumbles into the lift it knocks the catch backwards, releasing the lift, which flies upwards under the power of the counterweight.